-In 2022, the UK Autumn equinox occurs on Friday, September 23 at 2:03am, signalling the end of summer and the start of a new season.
+In 2023, the UK Autumn equinox occurred on Saturday, 23rd September at 6:50am, signalling the end of summer and the start of a new season.

 Autumn is a season of transformation and change and we should take some lessons from Mother nature as it is important that we take time to reflect what changes we are about to embark.